What Is CPC: A Definition Of Cost-Per-Click Advertising

 Use the calculated CPC to evaluate the cost-effectiveness of your campaign.

-How to Utilize the Metric
+How to Use the Metric

-The primary use of CPC is to quickly measure the effectiveness of a your campaign, but the goal is not to lower CPC.
+The primary use of CPC is to quickly measure the effectiveness of your campaign, but the goal is not to lower CPC.

 You should set acceptable, primary, and visionary goals for CPC.
 If the CPC is higher than expected, consider optimizing your ad campaign to target more relevant keywords, improving ad quality, or refining the targeting settings.